Search This Blog

 Remove-PSSession

-But those are the not only commands that supports the remoting feature.
-But there are several other PowerShell commands that have remoting built-in.
-For example Get-Process, Get-Service etc. and I consider Copy-Item to be one of them.
-One way you can find out what commands allows running it on a remote computer (or a list of computers in one go) is to check if they accept ComputerName as an input parameter.
+However, these are not the only commands that support the remoting feature.
+There are several other PowerShell commands that have remoting built-in.
+For example, Get-Process, Get-Service, and others, including Copy-Item, which I consider to be one of them.
+One way to find out which commands allow running on a remote computer (or a list of computers in one go) is to check if they accept -ComputerName as an input parameter.

 Get-Command -ParameterName ComputerName

-Alas, you won't find the Copy-Item in that list.
-So what the hell I am talking about?
-How can I use it to copy files remotely?
+Alas, you won't find Copy-Item in that list.
+So what am I talking about?
+How can you use it to copy files remotely?

-Among the parameters for Copy-Item command, there are two parameters FromSession and ToSession, which combined with the official PowerShell remoting commands *PSSession, can be used to copy files from/to remote computers.
+Among the parameters for the Copy-Item cmdlet, there are two parameters: -FromSession and -ToSession.
+These, when combined with the official PowerShell remoting commands ending with "PSSession", can be used to copy files from or to remote computers.

 Get-Help -Name Copy-Item -Parameter *Session